TVA Among Top Utilities For Economic Development For 9th Consecutive Year

-The publication recognizes TVA’s fiscal year 2011 work with local power companies and regional, state and community partners to help attract or retain more than 43,000 jobs and leverage $4.9 billion in capital investment for the seven-state TVA service territory.
+In making their selection, the magazine’s editors noted TVA’s key role in partnering with local power companies and regional, state and local economic development agencies to attract or retain more than 52,000 jobs and $5 billion in capital investment to its seven-state service area during 2013.

 “To be one of only three utilities to achieve this recognition for nine straight years is a testament to the partnerships TVA’s Economic Development team has formed with communities and agencies across the area.
 We are focusing our collective resources on keeping the Valley in the forefront as a most desirable place to locate and grow companies,” said John Bradley, TVA senior vice president of Economic Development.

 Major companies announcing new facilities or expansions across the TVA region in 2013 included Yokohama Tire in West Point, Ms.; PTC Seamless Tube in Hopkinsville, Ky.; Toyota Motor Manufacturing Alabama in Huntsville; ARAMARK and UBS in Nashville, Calsonic Kansei North America in Lewisburg, Shelbyville and Smyrna, Tn; and Nike in Memphis.

 In addition, Site Selection editors highlighted the redesign of TVAsites.com and TVA’s work in developing sites for data centers, along with advanced manufacturing facilities, transportation manufacturing and food processing.
 To date, a total of 23 data center sites have been designated as “ready for development” across the Valley, thanks in part to TVA’s efforts.

 The new Valley Sustainable Communities Program launched in 2013 was also called out for its innovative approach.
 Designed to help communities catalogue and market their sustainable assets, the program designated 13 communities as platinum, gold or silver sustainable communities within the first year of operation.